View Edwin Knussman's Obituary on PJStar.com and share memories

 Edwin was a US Army Veteran, serving during the Korean War.
 He was a lifelong farmer in Trivoli.
 Edwin was a member of St. John's Lutheran Church in Pekin.
 He loved farming, tinkering with his antique tractors, and traveling, especially spending time in the mountains.
 Edwin loved classical music.
 Spending time with his family made him happy.

 Funeral Services will be held at 11:30 am on Friday, November 15, 2019 at St. John's Evangelical Lutheran Church in Pekin with Pastor Daniel Bishop and Reverend Jon Ellingworth officiating.
 Visitation will be held from 9:30 am until time of his service on Friday at the church.
 Burial will be in Penn Ridge Cemetery in Trivoli with military rites accorded.
-In lieu of flowers memorials may be given to Snyder Village Residents in Need Fund, 1200 East Partridge Street, Metamora, IL 61548, St. John's Evangelical Lutheran Church, 711 Court Street, Pekin, IL 61554 or Zion-Penn Ridge Lutheran Church, 18015 West Smithville Road, Trivoli, IL 61569.
+In lieu of flowers memorials may be given to Snyder Village Residents in Need Fund, 1200 East Partridge Street, Metamora, IL 61548, St. John's Evangelical Lutheran Church, 711 Court Street, Pekin, IL 61554 or Trivoli United Methodist Church, 115 North Trivoli Road, Trivoli, IL 61569.
 Online condolences at www.masonfuneralhomes.com.

 Published in Peoria Journal Star from Nov.
 8 to Nov.
 10, 2019